paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/process_reliability_modelling.md

 2. The probability to be hit by a particle (refer to µmeteorits flux and characteristics depending on the orbit, on the position on the orbit and on the velocity vector) and
 3. The shielding for the item protection.

 The definition of a model representing the probability to be hit by a debris is out of the scope of the Current document.
-Refer to Chapter **Error: Reference source not found** for more information.
+Refer to {numref}`introduction_system` for more information.

 ``````